 While some resorts along the Costa Brava do receive an influx of tourists, mainly from Northern Europe, every summer (Lloret de Mar, the largest, hits a population peak of 200,000 during the summer months), there are still some hidden gems here and plenty of ‘authentic’ Spanish experiences to be had.

-And, in fact, Barcelona and the Costa Brava offer exciting educational opportunities for a huge number of subjects, including art, business studies, geography, fashion, food technology and Spanish!
+And, in fact, Barcelona and the Costa Brava offer exciting educational opportunities for a huge number of subjects, including art, business studies, geography, fashion, food technology and Spanish language!
 It’s also a great option for sport and music tours!

 Top tip!
 Even if your tour will focus predominantly on the city of Barcelona, it’s worth considering staying in one of the Costa Brava’s resort towns.
 Giving you the best of both worlds, you’ll have easy access to all the attractions of the city, before having time to relax on the beach and enjoy a slower pace of life in the evenings!